Emanuel Xavier

-Emanuel Xavier (born May 3, 1970), is an American poet, spoken word artist, author, editor, screenwriter, and LGBTQ activist born and raised in the Bushwick area of Brooklyn.
-Associated with the East Village, Manhattan arts scene in New York City, he emerged from the ball culture scene to become one of the first openly gay poets from the Nuyorican movement as a successful writer and advocate for gay youth programs and Latino gay literature.
+Emanuel Xavier (born May 3, 1970), is an American poet, spoken word artist, author, editor, screenwriter, and LGBTQ activist born and raised in the Bushwick neighborhood of Brooklyn, New York.
+Associated with the East Village arts scene in New York City, he emerged from the ball culture scene and became one of the first openly gay poets associated with the Nuyorican movement, as well as an advocate for LGBTQ youth and Latino literature.
+His work has appeared in POETRY, Poets.org, and Latino Poetry: The Library of America Anthology.

 Early years and education

-Born Emanuel Xavier Granja in Brooklyn, New York to an Ecuadorian mother, Xavier’s father left shortly after learning of the pregnancy.
-He was raised in Bushwick during the 1970s, then a predominantly immigrant neighborhood made up of Puerto Rican, Black, and Italian residents.
-Xavier has spoken openly about being sexually abused as a child by a family member.
+Born Emanuel Xavier Granja in Brooklyn, New York, Xavier was raised in the Bushwick neighborhood by his Ecuadorian mother after his father left shortly after learning of the pregnancy.
+Bushwick at the time was a predominantly immigrant neighborhood composed largely of Puerto Rican, Black, and Italian residents.
+Xavier has spoken publicly about experiencing sexual abuse as a child by a family member.

-During school integration efforts, he was bussed to a largely white elementary school in Queens, where he encountered racism.
-At sixteen, after coming out as gay to his mother and her live-in boyfriend, he was forced out of the house.
-He survived as an underage sex worker along the Christopher Street West Side Highway piers and entered the 1980s ball scene, becoming associated with the House of Xtravaganza and building relationships with figures later seen in the documentary Paris Is Burning.
+During school integration efforts in New York City, Xavier was bussed to a predominantly white elementary school in Queens, where he experienced racism.
+At age sixteen, after coming out as gay to his mother and her boyfriend, he was forced to leave home.
+He survived as an underage sex worker along the Christopher Street piers on Manhattan's West Side and later became associated with the House of Xtravaganza within New York City's ballroom scene, forming relationships with individuals later featured in the documentary Paris Is Burning.

-Xavier eventually returned home under strict conditions and completed his diploma at Grover Cleveland High School (Queens).
-He attended St. John’s University, earning an associate’s degree in communications before leaving school and moving to the West Village, where he became involved in New York City’s gay nightlife and worked as a drug dealer.
-He later found steadier work at A Different Light (bookstore), where he first came into close contact with queer literature and community-based arts circles.
-Xavier has described poetry as the outlet through which he began to process trauma, identity, and anger.
+Xavier later returned home and completed his diploma at Grover Cleveland High School (Queens).
+He attended St. John's University, where he studied communications before leaving school and relocating to Manhattan's West Village.
+He later worked at the LGBTQ bookstore A Different Light, where he became involved in queer literary and arts communities.
+Xavier has stated that poetry became an outlet through which he processed trauma, identity, and anger.